cosmos/cosmos-sdk/docs/core/baseapp.md

 Finally, a few more important parameterd:

 - `voteInfos`: This parameter carries the list of validators whose precommit is missing, either because they did not vote or because the proposer did not include their vote.
 This information is carried by the [context](#context) and can be used by the application for various things like punishing absent validators.
 - `minGasPrices`: This parameter defines the minimum [gas prices](./accounts-fees-gas.md#gas) accepted by the node.
 This is a local parameter, meaning each full-node can set a different `minGasPrices`.
 It is run by the [`anteHandler`](./accounts-fees-gas.md#antehandler) during `CheckTx`, mainly as a spam protection mechanism.
-The transaction enters the [mempool](https://tendermint.com/docs/tendermint-core/mempool.html#transaction-ordering) only if the gas price of the transaction is superior to one of the minimum gas price in `minGasPrices` (i.e. if `minGasPrices == 1uatom, 1upho`, the `gas-price` of the transaction must be superior to `1uatom` OR `1upho`).
+The transaction enters the [mempool](https://tendermint.com/docs/tendermint-core/mempool.html#transaction-ordering) only if the gas prices of the transaction is superior to one of the minimum gas price in `minGasPrices` (i.e. if `minGasPrices == 1uatom, 1upho`, the `gas-price` of the transaction must be superior to `1uatom` OR `1upho`).
 - `appVersion`: Version of the application.
 It is set in the [application's constructor function](../basics/app-anatomy.md#constructor-function).

 ## Constructor

 `NewBaseApp(name string, logger log.Logger, db dbm.DB, txDecoder sdk.TxDecoder, options ...func(*BaseApp),)` is the constructor function for `baseapp`.
 It is called from the [application's constructor function](../basics/app-anatomy.md#constructor-function) each time the full-node is started.

 `baseapp`'s constructor function is pretty straightforward.
-The only thing worth noting is the possibility to add additional [`options`](https://github.com/cosmos/cosmos-sdk/blob/master/baseapp/options.go) to `baseapp` by passing `options functions` to the constructor function, which will execute them in order. `options` are generally `setters` function for important parameters, like `SetPruning()` to active pruning or `SetMinGasPrices()` to set the node's `min-gas-prices`.
+The only thing worth noting is the possibility to add additional [`options`](https://github.com/cosmos/cosmos-sdk/blob/master/baseapp/options.go) to `baseapp` by passing `options functions` to the constructor function, which will execute them in order. `options` are generally `setter` functions for important parameters, like `SetPruning()` to active pruning or `SetMinGasPrices()` to set the node's `min-gas-prices`.

-A list of `options` example can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/baseapp/options.go).
+A list of `options` examples can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/baseapp/options.go).
 Naturally, developers can add additional `options` based on their application's needs.

 ## States

 `baseapp` handles various parallel states for different purposes.
-There is the [main state](#main-state), which is the canonical state of the application, and volatile states like [`checkState`](#checkState) and [`deliverState`](#deliverstate), which are used to handle temporary states inbetween updates of the main state.
+There is the [main state](#main-state), which is the canonical state of the application, and volatile states like [`checkState`](#checkState) and [`deliverState`](#deliverstate), which are used to handle temporary states inbetween updates of the main state made during [`Commit`](#commit).

 ```
-                To perform stateful checks        To execute state                To serve queries
-                on received transactions     transitions during DeliverTx   on last-committed state
+            Updated whenever an unconfirmed   Updated whenever a transaction         To serve user queries relayed
+            transaction is received from the  is received from the underlying        from the underlying consensus
+            underlying consensus engine via   consensus engine (as part of a block)  engine via the Query ABCI message
+            CheckTx                           proposal via DeliverTx
                 +----------------------+      +----------------------+       +----------------------+
                 |   CheckState(t)(0)   |      |  DeliverState(t)(0)  |       |    QueryState(t)     |
                 +----------------------+      |                      |       |                      |